garronej/evt/docs/overview.md

 ### What differentiates the two lib

-Essentially, how they implements Operators.
+Essentially, how they implement operators.

-The approach of RxJS is to provide a large library of elementary operator that can be combined one another to cover virtually every posible use-cases.
+The approach of RxJS is to provide a large library of elementary operators that can be combined with one another to cover virtually every possible use cases.

 EVT distant itself from this approach for two reasons:

-* Composition is hard to consil with seamless type safety.
+* Composition is hard to counsel with seamless type safety.
-* Every new elementary operator constitute a new abstraction, there is [more than 100 operators](https://rxjs-dev.firebaseapp.com/api?query=operators) availible in RxJS and it is not obvious which of them are "must know" and wich are more accesory.
+* Every new elementary operator constitutes a new abstraction, there are [more than 100 operators](https://rxjs-dev.firebaseapp.com/api?query=operators) available in RxJS and it is not obvious which of them are "must know" and which are more accessory.

 The approach of EVT is to provide a way to define **powerful** operators on the fly using only **native language features**.

-Introducing fλ operators, one abstraction to remove the need of many others.
+Introducing fλ operators, one abstraction to remove the need for many others.

-Unlike [RxJS operators](https://rxjs-dev.firebaseapp.com/guide/operators) that return `Observable` EVT operators do not depends on anything, they are not constructed by composing other pre existing operator or instantating any perticular class.
+Unlike [RxJS operators](https://rxjs-dev.firebaseapp.com/guide/operators) that return `Observable` EVT operators do not depend on anything, they are not constructed by composing other pre-existing operators or instantiating any particular class.

 fλ operators are **functions \(f\)** that are meant to be **anonymous \(**[**λ**](https://en.wikipedia.org/wiki/Anonymous_function)**\)**.
-They are designed in such a way that make them:
+They are designed in such a way that makes them:

-* **Easy to reason about for humans**, they are self explanatory for anyone familiar with how they works.
+* **Easy to reason about for humans**, they are self-explanatory for anyone familiar with how they work.
-* **Easy to reason about for the compiler**, no type annotation have to be introduced, TypeScript can infer what they are doing.
+* **Easy to reason about for the compiler**, no type annotation has to be introduced, TypeScript can infer what they are doing.
 * **Easy to write**.
 You get wavy underlines until you get it right.
 * **Easy on the eye.** A single expression fλ operator can replace the combination of multiple elementary operators such as `map()`, `filter()`, `takeWhile()`, `scan()`...
 * **Easy to compose.** If, yet, a single operator is not enough they can be composed \(aka piped\) to achieve more complex behavior.